shieldproject/shield/docs/getting-started.md

 authentication, static IP, etc.

-Once finished, if OAuth Provider authentication was selected, open the us-east-prod.yml file that was generated and under the \"authentication\" section fill out the mapping from oauth-\>tenants using the example provided below.
+Once finished, if OAuth Provider authentication was selected, open the us-east-prod.yml file that was generated and under the "authentication" section fill out the mapping from oauth-/>tenants using the example provided below.

     authentication: